1 Open-Source Release MRS-001

 release | Alpha |

-The IDPS-ESCAPE system architecture SHALL define end-point monitoring agents/sensors that gather host and network data and relay the said data back to the C&C.
+The IDPS-ESCAPE system architecture SHALL include end-point monitoring agents/sensors that gather host and network data and relay the said data back to the C&C.

 Child links: HARC-003 IDPS-ESCAPE context